-- 3 ½ cups flour, plus extra for kneading dough (see notes)
+- 3 ½ cups flour plus extra for kneading dough (see notes)

-- 3 tablespoon olive oil
+- 3 tablespoon Butter (can use olive oil)

-- Garlic salt to taste
+- ¼ teaspoon Garlic salt (or to taste)

-- Dried parsley to taste
+- ¼ teaspoon Dried parsley (or to taste)

 - In a large mixing bowl combine warm water, sugar, and yeast.
 Let mixture stand for 5-10 minutes until completely dissolved and yeast is beginning to bubble.Stir in 1 ½ cups flour, salt, and olive oil with a wooden spoon.
 Then gradually add 2 more cups of flour until the dough starts to ball up.
 The dough should be soft and sticky.
-If the dough is too wet add another tablespoon or 2 of flour.
+If the dough is too wet add another tablespoon or two of flour.

 - Tip the dough on to a lightly floured surface and sprinkle flour on top.
-Knead for 5 minutes.
+Knead for 5-10 minutes.

-- Coat your previously used bowl with olive oil.
+- Coat your previously used mixing bowl with olive oil.
 Shape your dough into a ball and place into the bowl.
 Pull a large piece of plastic wrap out and spray it with cooking spray.
 Cover the top of the bowl with plastic wrap (cooking spray side down).
 Place in a warm place to rise for 1-2 hours until doubled in size (see notes).

 - After dough has doubled, knock the air out of the dough.
 Knead a couple of times until the dough tightens up a little bit.
 Divide the dough in half and shape into 2 balls.
-Place back into the bowl, recover with plastic wrap, and let rest for 15 minutes.
+Place back into the bowl, re-cover with plastic wrap, and let rest for 15 minutes.
 You can freeze one ball at this point if you’d like (see notes).